markinkus/scovaStortoNew/README.md

 *   Authenticated users can report anomalies for specific businesses, optionally including a photo URL.
 *   Publicly viewable list of businesses and their reported anomalies.
 *   Users can update/delete businesses and anomalies they created.
+*   A wooden-inspired user interface with a repeating brown gradient background.

 ## Getting Started